Chester Beatty Library

 St Werburgh's Church

-Lying west of Dublin Castle, St Werburgh's Church stands upon ancient foundations (probably from the 12th century), but was rebuilt...
+West of Dublin Castle, St Werburgh's Church stands upon ancient foundations (probably from the 12th century), but was rebuilt several...

 Luxuriating in full Victorian splendour, this is one of the city's most beautiful and best-loved pubs.
 Check out the ornate carvings in...